 Yet food is also very complex.
-It’s not like we can all eat a bit of salmon with a side of kale and call it a day.
 Different foods have different reactions in each of our bodies.
 One person’s nourishment can be another person’s “poison.”
 Food has the power to harm or heal, so it’s really critical to understand the food that’s right for you.
 This is an Integrative Nutrition core concept called bio-individuality.

 Experts who understand the power of food and can advise others on how to eat what’s right for them have become a hot commodity.
 Health Coaches empower their clients to make their own informed wellness decisions, and that’s really what people want: to feel that they truly understand how to make these decisions and feel at ease doing so.

-The field of health coaching is absolutely exploding, and where it was once a challenge to find companies that are hiring Health Coaches, it’s now a challenge to find a company that isn’t.
-In fact, it is estimated that health coaching has grown into a $6 billion service industry.
+The field of health coaching is exploding, and where it was once a challenge to find companies that are hiring Health Coaches, it’s now a challenge to find a company that isn’t.
+In fact, it is estimated that health coaching is growing to become more than a $7 billion service industry.

 Did you know that not every medical school requires students to take nutrition courses?
 The National Academy of Sciences recommends medical schools provide at least 25 classroom hours, but a report by Martin Kohlmeier, a research professor at the University of North Carolina at Chapel Hill, found that not even 10% of the schools met this requirement; 73% of the schools required less than this amount, and overall, medical students receive less than 20 hours of nutrition education in their entire medical school career!

 In stark contrast, obesity rates are soaring.
-As a society, we’re inundated with poor food options, especially those populations who don’t have proper access to other options (such as fresh fruits and vegetables).
+As a society, we’re inundated with poor food options, especially those populations who don’t have proper access to fresh fruits and vegetables.
 Poor nutrition is continuously being attributed to an endless list of chronic conditions, including heart disease, stroke, type 2 diabetes, and certain types of cancer.

 There’s a disconnect here, right?
-Poor nutrition is hurting us, and medical schools aren’t equipping their incredibly bright and eager students with the nutrition knowledge they so desperately need to help their future patients.
+Poor nutrition is hurting us, and medical schools aren’t equipping their students with the nutrition knowledge they need to help their future patients.

-So much so, that many are offering free phone consultations (read: work remotely) to its customers in an effort to get them on a healthier track.
-Telemedicine, as it’s often called, is an ever-growing perk of both insurance carriers and brick-and-mortar doctor’s offices, giving people the ability to receive health and wellness consulting or screening without having to leave their home or office, for less than the cost of an in-person visit.
+So much so, that many are offering free phone consultations to its customers in an effort to get them on a healthier track.
+Telemedicine is an ever-growing perk of both insurance carriers and brick-and-mortar doctor’s offices, giving people the ability to receive health and wellness consulting or screening without having to leave their home or office.

 The use of these codes recognizes the true value of Health Coaches, demonstrating that the services they provide can drastically improve patient’s health outcomes.
 The eventual creation of permanent CPT codes for health coaching will allow people to submit their health coaching appointments for insurance coverage.

-This will be the single biggest catalyst for the profession when (not if) this occurs.
+This will be the single biggest catalyst for the profession when his occurs.
 It may also be the single biggest act that reverses the health crisis, as it will expand access to health services that are so underutilized today: seeing someone who can actually help implement the diet and lifestyle changes necessary to improve health.

 The president of the Integrated Benefits Institute, Thomas Parry, PhD, underscores this need, stating “illness costs [the United States] hundreds of billions of dollars, and we can no longer afford to ignore the health of our workforce.
 These results demonstrate the needs for a more holistic, integrated strategy when it comes to managing health.”